 - Teaching environmental education to local school children.

 - And much more!

 You will work 5 or 6 days a week and have 1 or 2 days off.
 Days off are generally in the weekend.

 You will stay in the volunteer house.
 The house has 6 bedrooms .
 You will share the bedroom with 1 or more other volunteers (A privat room/room for couples with ensuit bathroom can be provided (addional costs) and for families is 1 large room available).
 There are 9 modern western bathrooms which will be shared by all occupants.
 The house also has a dining room, kitchen and lounge area.
 The accommodation is located on a scenic hill and you will have a great view on the nature park and the lake.

 As a volunteer you must meet the following requirements:

 - Minimum age for participation is 18 years old, or 16 years old and having permission of a parents/guardian or younger than 16 years old and accompanied by a parent or adult taking responsibility of the participant.(Family volunteering is also possible).

 - You must be able to work in a team.

 - Be flexible.

-- There are no required vaccines for this project, but recommended vaccines are DTP, hepatitis A and typhoid (for the additional vaccines and other vaccines and/or information about this subject, we advise you to contact or visit your local clinic).
+- There are no required vaccines for this project.
+Recommended vaccines are DTP, hepatitis A and typhoid (for the the most updated information we advise you to contact or visit your local clinic).